yanglei-github/Leetcode_in_python3/README.md

 # Leetcode_in_python3
+Dev version:

+add solutions of 剑指Offer and data algos.

 This repo includes solutions in Python3 for the most popular and common questions in Leetcode.

 Some important questions have been recorded as vedio tutorials and uploaded into my Bilibili channel.